Are Walnuts Good for Diabetes?

 • Fat: 18.5 g

 Walnuts are mainly made up of polyunsaturated fat and protein.
-They have a high percentage of omega-3 fat, which has been associated with various health benefits.
+They have a high percentage of omega-3 fatty acids, which has been associated with various health benefits including improved cardiovascular disease prevention and better blood pressure support.

 Walnuts are beneficial to diabetics in the following ways.
 Let's see how

-• They are a rich source of vitamin E, protein as well as minerals such as magnesium, calcium, chromium, potassium, and zinc.
+• They are a rich source of vitamin E, protein as well as minerals such as magnesium, calcium, chromium, potassium, and zinc along with important vitamins that help support overall health.

-• Walnuts are a good source of antioxidants that can help fight oxidative damage in your body, including damage due to “bad” LDL cholesterol, which promotes atherosclerosis.
+• Walnuts are a good source of antioxidants that can help fight oxidative damage in your body, including damage due to “bad” LDL cholesterol and unhealthy lipoprotein levels, which promotes atherosclerosis.

-• Walnuts are an excellent source of the plant form of omega-3 fat, which may help reduce heart disease risk.
+• Walnuts are an excellent source of the plant form of omega-3 fatty acids, which may help reduce heart disease risk and improve overall heart health.

-• Consuming walnuts may help control type 2 diabetes and reduce your risk of the disease, as it contains chromium.
+• Consuming walnuts may help control type 2 diabetes and reduce your risk of the disease, as it contains chromium that may support better insulin sensitivity.

 • Polyphenols present in walnuts may lessen the risk of certain cancers, including breast, prostate, and colorectal cancers.